aldaris/opensso/extensions/authnicrp/README.txt

 In Anonymous mode, Authnicrp authenticates the Information Card bearer at the condition the Security Token returned by the Identity Selector complies with the RP's security policy requirements.
-For instance, security policy requirements may mandate certain required claims and that those required claims be verified.
-Once the user is authenticated a session is created on behalf of the user, which is assigned a configurable anonymous user ID.
-An anonymous user can be assigned a set of default roles, which can further be used to evaluate the user access rights to protected resources.
+For instance, security policy requirements may mandate required claims and that those required claims be verified.
+Once the user is authenticated, a session is granted on behalf of the user, which is assigned a configurable user ID.
+An anonymous user can be assigned a set of default roles, which can further be used to evaluate the user's access rights to protected resources.

-The Required mode, requires that a user account already exists in the Identity Repository to authenticate the Information Card bearer successfully.
+The Required mode, requires that the user already have an account in the Identity Repository to authenticate the Information Card bearer successfully.
 The user is asked to provide a user ID and password the first time the Information Card is presented.
 Upon successful authentication of the user's credentials, the Information Card is registered in the user's profile.
-Subsequent authentications will use the Information Card instead of the user Id and password until the user changes his password or remove the Information Card from his profile.
-As with the anonymous, it is possible to define default roles when a user authenticates with his Information Card, or specify specific roles based on the user's group membership.
+Subsequent authentications will use the Information Card instead of the user Id and password until the user changes the password or remove the Information Card from his profile.
+As with the anonymous user, it is possible to define default roles when the user is authenticated with his Information Card, or assign specific roles based on the user's group membership.

 The Dynamic mode is used for self-provisioning of new user accounts using the Information Card claims.
-The Authnicrp configuration console provides a flexible mechanism by which the administrator can define a claim to attribute mapping scheme, by which a claim can be mapped to a user profile attribute.
+The Authnicrp's configuration console provides a flexible mechanism by which the administrator can define a claim to attribute mapping scheme, by which a user profile attribute is created based on its claim's mapping.

 Roadmap
 -------